 IBM increased profits and turnover in the fourth quarter of 2007.
 Big Blue made revenues of $28.9bn in the three months ended 31 December 2007 - up ten per cent.

 Online retailer Play.com has admitted that some of its customers received the wrong graphics cards before Christmas.
+The Jersey-based firm said it had sold the graphics cards to a number of people because its supplier, Zotac, had passed on inaccurate information which was then used on Play's website.

 A House of Commons public spending watchdog has accused BBC chief Mark Thompson of illegally supporting Microsoft.
 In failing to ensure iPlayer on demand services are available to all licence fee payers he has been blinded by the novelty of the internet, it's charged.